pywbem/pywbem/docs/intro.rst

     client: If a client does not send multi-requests, the server does not send back multi-responses.

+  - CIM-XML supports CIM methods with a void return type.
+However, DSP0004 does not support them, and neither does pywbem.

+  - CIM-XML supports CIM references to classes.
+However, DSP0004 does not support them, and neither does pywbem (references are always to instances).

+  - The ``EnumerationCount`` operation is not supported by pywbem.

 * The CIM-XML representation of :ref:`CIM objects` as produced by their ``tocimxml()`` and ``tocimxmlstr()`` methods conforms to :term:`DSP0201`.